kapoko/delicious-hamburgers/README.md

 $hamburger-border-width:        0 !default;
 ```

-> <sup>Note: the border will always be inset, even if you use a `div` element.
-I wanted to keep consistency between the `button` and `div` element, which normally react differently to a border.</sup>
+> <sup>Note: the border will always act like it's inset, even if you use a `div` element.
+I wanted to keep consistency between the `button` and `div` element, which normally react differently to a border.
+If you're using a `div` element, changing this won't affect the real size of the button.</sup>

 ```sass
 $hamburger-opacity:             1;